NOC-MSM/CHAMOC/README.md

 # CHAMOC
-Code and data to recreate the results of the Germe et al. (2022) CHAMOC paper
+Code and data to recreate the results of the paper:

+Agathe Germe, Joel J.-M. Hirschi, Adam T. Blaker and Bablu Sinha (2022) Chaotic variability of the Atlantic meridional overturning circulation at sub-annual time scales, JPO

 ## Quick Start: